 They also really enjoyed the Adventure Zone indoor play area as it is huge and perfect for little and big children and this is also open exclusively to residents after 6.30 on an evening with additional entertainment.

 The park does have wifi, but it was spotty and a little slow at the lodge, but that made for a much more connected holiday (get the pun!).
-So we played board games, used the hot tub, listened to music and chatted after we returned from the clubhouse quiz night and watching the Welsh Wrestlers on another night.
+So we played board games, used the hot tub, listened to music and chatted after we returned from the clubhouse quiz night and watched the Welsh Wrestlers on another night.
 If the boys wanted wifi then they just popped to the park or the clubhouse where it was super fast.
 Only once did they have a little moan and that was when they saw that some lodges games with a games station and were a little envious!
 Yes, we experienced the ever-present failure to transition (whinging before we did things) but once they were there and doing things they loved it and had great fun.

 Disclosure: We were invited to experience Crealey Meadows for free in exchange for this blog post.
 All opinions are my own and not influenced in any way.